Yield: 8×12″ baking pan

 - To make this gluten free substitute whole wheat flour with 1¼ cup oat flour mixed with ½ cup millet flour.

 - Cherries and peaches can be substituted with any fruit and berry combination works well in making cobblers.
-Try sliced apples mixed with berries.
-Or apple and raspberries.
-Rhubarb and strawberries.
-Note, the sugar may need to be adjusted as some berries will be more tart than others.
+Try 3 cups chopped apples mixed with 1 cup blueberries.
+2 cups apples, 1 cup, 1 cup strawberries.
+Note, the sugar may need to be adjusted as some fruit will be more tart than others.
 The cobbler in the picture is with apples, raspberries and haskap berries.
 If you live near my community, you can pick your own haskap berries or they can be purchased year round at Bokey Blooms Farms.

 - Turbinado sugar comes from cane sugar and has larger crystals while adding a crunchy topping.
 With the sugar sprinkled on the top your taste buds immediately picks up the sweetness and changes your perception thinking that the cobbler is sweeter than what it is.